Diabetes and Elderly People

-Weight-bearing activities such as walking, dancing, and climbing stairs use your own body weight as resistance.
+Weight-bearing activities such as walking, dancing, and climbing stairs are cardiovascular exercises!
 Start with just a few minutes a day and gradually increase your workout times.
-Make activities more enjoyable by walking with a dog, dancing with a friend, or climbing stairs to your favorite music.
+Make activities more enjoyable by walking the dog, dancing with a friend, or climbing stairs to your favorite music.

 If you experience pain in your feet or joints when you stand, try nonweight-bearing activities.

-Water-based activities such as swimming, aquajogging, or water aerobics place less stress on your feet and joints.
-Look for special classes at your local health club, or swim center where you can exercise with other larger people.
+Water-based activities such as swimming or water aerobics place less stress on your feet and joints.
+Look for special classes at your local health club, or swim center where you can exercise with other people.
 Other nonweight-bearing activities include chair exercises .

 If you opt to invest in home exercise equipment, check the weight guidelines and if possible try the equipment out first to make sure it’s a comfortable fit.

 While strength training at home, it’s important to ensure you’re maintaining good posture and performing each exercise correctly.
-Schedule a session with a personal trainer or ask a knowledgeable friend or relative to check your form.
+Schedule a session with a personal trainer or ask a knowledgeable friend or relative to check it out.